Long persistence of localization in a disordered anharmonic chain beyond the atomic limit: Decay of Correlation in the Gibbs State

 \item for all $k \in \{1,\dots, |\Lambda_L|\}^m$ and $\sigma \in \{\pm\}^m$,

-and in particular $\langle E_k;E_k\rangle \le \Const$, \item for all $k = (k_1,\dots,k_{m})\in \N$ and $k'=(k_1',\dots,k_{m'}')$, with $m'\le m$,
+and in particular $\langle E_k;E_k\rangle \le \Const_2$, \item for all $k = (k_1,\dots,k_{m})\in \N$ and $k'=(k_1',\dots,k_{m'}')$, with $m'\le m$,

-\end{enumerate} \end{Corollary} \begin{proof} Let us start with item 1.
+\end{enumerate} \end{Corollary} \begin{proof} To simplify the notation, we will not explicitly indicate the dependence of the constants on $m$.
+Let us start with item 1.
 Since the Gibbs measure is a product measure in the $p$ variables, and since $\langle q_x^{m}\rangle = 0$ for $m$ odd, it is enough to get a bound on $\langle q_x^{m}\rangle$ with $m$ even ad $x\in \Lambda_L$.
 For $m=2$, we deduce from Proposition~\ref{pro: decay of correlations} that

 Let us next assume that the result holds for $m\ge 2$, and let us prove it for $m+2$:

 where the first bound follows from Proposition~\ref{pro: decay of correlations}, and the second from our inductive hypothesis.